Yamunotri Trek- Everything You Need to Know

 • Try to carry a lightweight backpack with essential items with you.
 Heavy luggage will make it difficult for you to climb the mountains.

-• Interact with the local people as they tend to have interesting stories about the mountains and their goddess.
+• Interact with the local people, as they tend to have intriguing stories about the mountains and their goddess.

 • If time permits, explore Gangotri as well or take the opportunity to complete the entire Char Dham pilgrimage.